augelloantonio/buyit/README.md

 [See Testing File](https://github.com/gello94/buyit/blob/master/TESTING.md)

 ## Deployment
-The web site has been deployed on Heroku for hosting and on GitHub to share the full developement code.
+The web site has been deployed on Heroku for hosting and on GitHub to share the full development code.

 ### Heroku
 This page has been deployed to ["Heroku"](https://buyit-platform.herokuapp.com/).